 Use the Customer Name box to give the customer a short name.

-You don’t need to enter the customer’s full name into the Customer Name box.
-That information can go into the Company Name box shown on the Address Info tab.
+You don’t need to enter the customer’s full name in the Customer Name box.
+That information can go in the Company Name box, shown on the Address Info tab.
 You just want some abbreviated version of the customer name that you can use to refer to the customer within the QuickBooks accounting system.

-(Optional.)
-If you bill your customer in a currency different than your usual home currency, select that currency from the Currency drop-down list box.
+(Optional) If you bill your customer in a currency different from your usual home currency, select that currency from the Currency drop-down list.